-Cholderton Rare Rare Breeds Farm is an RBST (Rare Breeds Survival Trust) registered Farm, offering a fantastic-value, fun filled family day out, suitable for all ages and interests!
+Cholderton Rare Rare Breeds Farm is an RBST (Rare Breeds Survival Trust) registered Farm, offering a quality day out for all ages and interests!

-There are so many gorgeous animals for you to meet, feed, cuddle and pet, most of which are fine examples of British Rare Breeds!
-Down on The Farm you will find: Pigs, Rabbits, Goats, a Donkey, Chickens, Ducks, Geese, Ponies, Sheep and MORE!
-All of these are displaying all their furry friends in great enclosures so all ages can easily see and touch most of the animals!
+With so many gorgeous animals for you to meet, most of which are fine examples of British Rare Breeds.
+Down on The Farm you will find: Sheep, Cows, Pigs, Goats, Ponies, a Donkey, Alpacas, Rabbits, Guinea Pigs, Peacocks, Chickens, Ducks, Geese & MORE!

 There are also great animal activities throughout the day, giving guests lots of opportunities to interact with the animals and the helpful and friendly staff who will gladly answer all of your questions about the animals on The Farm, no matter how wacky!
-During peak times and weather permitting, there are also Tractor-Trailer Rides around the Grazing Field, which is a great and fun experience!
-Call ahead to ensure the activities are running.
+Visit the website for the current activity timetable.

-Conveniently located on-site, there is the Kitchen, Café & Bar, serving delicious homemade food, drinks and cakes all day every day, welcoming guests to just pop in to the cafe for food or drinks, it's a great meeting place even if it's too cold for you to visit the farm itself!
-There is a gorgeous Gift Shop packed full with some great gifts, toys, homeware and other local artisan products, pop in and have a browse or shop while you wait for your food!
+Conveniently located on-site, there is the Kitchen & Larder, serving delicious homemade food, drinks and cakes all day every day, as well as a Farm Shop, packed with some great gifts, toys, homeware and local artisan products, pop in and have a browse.

 BUY TICKETS ONLINE TO SAVE!

 |Adult Day Admission||from £6.00 to £10.00 per ticket|

 |Child Day Admission||from £5.00 to £9.00 per ticket|

 “Visit our website to book tickets today and save!”